IntersectMBO/cardano-node-tests/doc/mir_cert_test_example_manual_steps.md

 (7 rows)

-## Deregister 'empty' stake address (no rewards on the stake address as it was not delegated)
+## Deregistering an 'empty' stake address
+ This address has no rewards because its stake was not delegated.

 ```sh
 cardano-cli query stake-address-info --address stake_test1uqnltrhd4wtj59fg8jz640mxwzl5wgu5zclsx2dejedad8gmxw2ns --testnet-magic 42